“Uh uh, no. No way. I told you not to come back here.”

 The man nodded as he pulled off his hat and held it in both hands.

 Jay stumbled toward the front stairs.
 There was no streetlight here, just the starry sky to see by.
-Overhead the brick chimney rose in silhouette, a monolith that warned against trespass.
+Overhead the brick chimney rose in silhouette, a monolith warning against trespass.
 Vines hung from the awning over the door and made the house look wilder.
 The doorway yawned, the door itself nowhere in sight.
 Wood moaned underfoot.

 Jay looked back at Mosquito, who nodded.
 He held his breath and stepped inside.